 Carvedilol is a substrate as well as an inhibitor of P-glycoprotein.
 Therefore, the bioavailability of drugs transported by P-glycoprotein may be increased with concomitant administration of carvedilol.
 In addition, the bioavailability of Carvedilol can be modified by inducers or inhibitors of P-glycoprotein.
-Inhibitors as well as inducers of CYP2D6 and CYP2C9 can modify the systemic and/or pre-systemic metabolism of Carvedilol stereo-selectively, leading to increased or decreased plasma concentrations of R and S-Carvedilol.
+Inhibitors as well as inducers of CYP2D6 and CYP2C9 can modify the systemic 3.0, 30 MAY 2022 BOPPP trial 255446 and/or pre-systemic metabolism of Carvedilol stereo-selectively, leading to increased or decreased plasma concentrations of R and S-Carvedilol.
 Patients receiving medicines that induce (e.g. rifampicin, carbamazepine and barbiturates) or inhibit (e.g. paroxetine, fluoxetine, quinidine, cinacalcet, bupropion, amiodarone and fluconazole) these CYP enzymes must be monitored closely during concomitant treatment with Carvedilol.